In an era of rising costs and new technology, here’s how to bring more accuracy to construction estimating.

 The initial construction estimating process for large-scale projects usually begins with a specific team, known as estimators.
 They estimate the project by gathering proposals, plans, specifications, and related documents.

-Overall, an estimate is the total price of the project, which includes all expenses, like materials and labor.
+Overall, a construction estimate is the total price of the project, which includes all expenses, like materials and labor.
 It’s also important to note that there’s a common misconception around the definition of a bid vs. an estimate.
 A bid is a finalized offer in order for the construction project to proceed.
 In a bid, a contractor often specifies a construction price and project timeline.
 Usually, an accurate estimate is set before you place a bid.

 Similar to the estimate vs. bid distinction, there are several terms to understand and keep in mind throughout the estimation process.
 In construction, these nuances are important to not only explain your approach to the client, but to speak internally with vendors, partners, and others in the industry.
 Simply put, speaking the “same language” can help minimize confusion and mistakes.